reproto/reproto/doc/spec.md

 // snip
 ```

-The following are legal file attributes.
+The following are valid file attributes.

 ## `#![endpoint_naming(<naming>)]`